AZProductions/Kookaburra/resources/The complete guide of Kookaburra.md

 ```

 You can replace **TestApp** with the name of your program.
 Using this method you can manipulate Kookaburra and add Icons and more.
 Publish the app by clicking Publish in the ***Solution Explorer***.
 Now you can distribute your favourite program to whoever you want.

+# **4. Customizing Kookaburra**
+Since version 0.7.5 you can customize Kookaburra using the **conf.txt**.
+Head over to the Kookaburra config directory.